FasterXML/jackson-datatype-hibernate/README.md

 As of version 2.0 module is usable and used by non-trivial number of developers and projects.

-Note: Hibernate 3.x, 4.x and 5.x are supported (5.x starting with Jackson 2.6),
+Note: Hibernate 4.x and 5.x are supported (5.x starting with Jackson 2.6),
 but they require different jar, and Maven artifact names (and jar names differ).
-This document refers to "Hibernate 4" version, but changes with 3.x or 5.x should require little more than replacing "4" in names with "3" or "5".
+This document refers to "Hibernate 5" version, but changes with 4.x should require little more than replacing "5" in names with "4".

+Hibernate 3.x was supported up to Jackson 2.12 but is no longer supported at and after 2.13

+Jackson 2.13 adds Support for "Hibernate 5 Jakarta" variant (for Hibernate 5.5 and beyond);
+see below for more information.

 ## Usage